Pep Guardiola

 Guardiola has been coaching Manchester City since 2016

 However, City's performances started to falter thereafter.
-Media outlets began branding Guardiola as "one of the biggest frauds."
-However, he vowed to improve in the next season and proved it by guiding the team to a Premier League championship and subsequently renewing his contract with the club until 2021.
+Media outlets started calling Guardiola "one of the biggest frauds."
+But he promised to bounce back the following season and delivered, leading the team to a Premier League title before extending his contract with the club until 2021.

-By the 2018/19 season, Manchester City was utterly dominant in England.
-The team clinched the Community Shield, the Football League Cup, the Premier League title, and the FA Cup, achieving a domestic treble, an unprecedented feat.
+By the 2018/19 season, Manchester City had become utterly dominant in England.
+The team clinched the Community Shield, the Football League Cup, the Premier League title, and the FA Cup, completing a historic domestic treble.

-The subsequent two seasons also witnessed Pep's men winning the Football League Cups.
+Over the next two seasons, Pep's side also claimed the Football League Cups.
 Yet, the Champions League trophy remained elusive for the team.
-Rumors began circulating about a so-called "Guardiola curse", suggesting his team couldn't capture the trophy because all of Pep's luck was used up during his Champions League wins with Barcelona.
-Regardless of such rumors, in November 2020, the coach extended his contract with the club for another three years.
+Rumors started swirling about a so-called "Guardiola curse," claiming his team couldn't win the trophy because Pep had exhausted all his luck during his Champions League triumphs with Barcelona.
+Despite the speculation, Guardiola extended his contract with the club for another three years in November 2020.

 Personal Life of Josep Guardiola

 Pep has always been notably consistent in his personal relationships.
 He met his future wife, Cristina Serra, in a clothing store when he was just 18 years old.
-They decided to tie the knot in 2014, and by that time, the couple was already blessed with three children - two daughters and a son.
+They married in 2014, and by then the couple already had three children - two daughters and a son.

 Josep Guardiola and his wife Cristina Serra